hossainsafwan/AndroidFundamentals/ActivitiesAndLifecycle/README.md

 `onResume()`: This is called right after `onStart()` This is also called when you are making the activity active again after it was rendereced inactive due to another android component on the screen.

-`onPause()`: This is called when the activity is visile to the user but is inactive.
+`onPause()`: This is called when the activity is visible to the user but is inactive.
 You can go from this state to `onResume()` directly when the activity is made active again.

 `onStop()`: This is called when the activity is no longer visible to the user but is also not destroyed.
 The lifecycle goes from this state to `onStart()` when the activity is made visible again an example of this state being initiated is when the user minimizes the app.